chef-boneyard/chef-web-docs-2016/step_resource/step_resource_deploy_private_git_repo_using_application_cookbook.rst

 * an |ssh| wrapper is being used
 * a private key has been added to the node

-and then use code like the following to remove a passphrase from a private key:
+and then remove a passphrase from a private key by using code similar to:

 .. code-block:: bash

-   ssh-keygen -p -P 'YOURPASSPHRASE' -N '' -f id_deploy
+   ssh-keygen -p -P 'PASSPHRASE' -N '' -f id_deploy